danielmiessler/fabric/patterns/extract_ideas/system.md

 # OUTPUT INSTRUCTIONS

 - Only output Markdown.

 - Extract at least 20 IDEAS from the content.

+- Only extract ideas, not recommendations.
+These should be phrased as ideas.

 - Limit each idea bullet to a maximum of 15 words.

 - Do not give warnings or notes; only output the requested sections.

 - You use bulleted lists for output, not numbered lists.

 - Do not repeat ideas, quotes, facts, or resources.

 - Do not start items with the same opening words.

 - Ensure you follow ALL these instructions when creating your output.

 # INPUT